Machine learning in phase transition analysis of lattice quantum gravity: Numerical setup

-As an example, take the $A-B$ phase transition with fixed $\kappa_0=4.8$ and lattice volume $\bar N_{41}=100\,000$.
-Using MC simulations we prepared ML datasets for 11 values of $\Delta$, ranging from $\Delta_{\mathrm{min}}= -0.128$ (inside phase $B$) to $\Delta_{\mathrm{max}}= -0.108$ (inside phase $A$).
-Then, for each of the ML models separately, the following procedure was applied: \begin{enumerate} \item Take all data measured for the highest value of $\Delta$ ($\Delta_{\mathrm{max}}= -0.108$), i.e., deepest inside phase $A$. \item Take all data measured for the lowest value of $\Delta$ ($\Delta_{\mathrm{min}}= -0.128 $), i.e., deepest inside phase $B$. \item Split data from points 1 and 2 into {\it training} and {\it validation} datasets. \item Train the selected ML model using the training sets from points 1 and 2, this step also includes optimizing hyperparameters of the ML model, if necessary. \item Check accuracy of the trained model using validation sets from points 1 and 2. \item If the accuracy test was passed then use the trained ML model to classify / cluster other datasets measured for $\Delta$ between $\Delta_{\mathrm{min}}$ and $\Delta_{\mathrm{max}}$, i.e., closer to the phase transition point than data from points 1 and 2. \item For each data point $d_j(\Delta), \ j=1,...,$ dataset length, that comes from a dataset measured for a given value of $\Delta$ compute the probability $\mathrm{Pr}(d_j(\Delta)\in A)$ that the data belong to phase $A$. \item Compute the mean value of the probability $\langle \mathrm{Pr}(d_j(\Delta)\in A)\rangle$ measured for each dataset ($\Delta$) and its susceptibility (variance). \item Find the transition point predicted by a given ML model $\Delta_{ML}^{crit}$, where the probability $\langle \mathrm{Pr}(d_j(\Delta)\in A)\rangle$ jumps from approximately $0$ to approximately $1$; see Fig.~\ref{fig_prob_AB}.
-That point is also usually associated with the jump in the measured susceptibility. \item Compare $\Delta_{ML}^{crit}$ with $\Delta^{crit}$ measured using standard CDT order parameters. \end{enumerate}
+As an example, take the $A-C$ phase transition with fixed $\Delta=0.6$ and lattice volume $\bar N_{41}=100\,000$.
+Using MC simulations we prepared ML datasets for 20 values of $\kappa_0$, ranging from $\kappa_0^{\mathrm{min}}= 4.67$ (inside phase $C$) to \mbox{$\kappa_0^{\mathrm{max}}= 4.93$} (inside phase $A$).
+Then, for each of the ML models separately, the following procedure was applied: \begin{enumerate} \item Take all data measured for the highest value of $\kappa_0$ ($\kappa_0^{\mathrm{max}}= 4.93$), i.e., deepest inside phase $A$. \item Take all data measured for the lowest value of $\kappa_0$ ($\kappa_0^{\mathrm{min}}= 4.67$), i.e., deepest inside phase $C$. \item Split data from points 1 and 2 into {\it training} and {\it validation} datasets. \item Train the selected ML model using the training sets from points 1 and 2, this step also includes optimizing hyperparameters of the ML model, if necessary. \item Check accuracy of the trained model using validation sets from points 1 and 2. \item If the accuracy test was passed then use the trained ML model to classify / cluster other datasets measured for $\kappa_0$ between $\kappa_0^{\mathrm{min}}$ and $\kappa_0^{\mathrm{max}}$, i.e., closer to the phase transition point than data from points 1 and 2. \item For each data point $d_j(\kappa_0), \ j=1,...,$ dataset length, that comes from a dataset measured for a given value of $\kappa_0$ compute the probability $\mathrm{Pr}(d_j(\kappa_0)\in C)$ that the data belong to phase $C$. \item Compute the mean value of the probability $\langle \mathrm{Pr}(d_j(\kappa_0)\in C) \rangle$ measured for each dataset ($\kappa_0$) and its susceptibility (variance) $\chi_{ \mathrm{Pr}(d_j(\kappa_0)\in C)}$.
+This step also includes error bar calculations, for which we applied a single-elimination (binned) jackknife procedure, after blocking the data to account for auto-correlation errors and choosing the block size for which the error is maximized; see \cite{ExploringCoumbe} for details. \item Find the transition point predicted by a given ML model ${\kappa_0}_{ML}^{crit}$ using: (1) $\langle \mathrm{Pr}(d_j({\kappa_0})\in C)\rangle =0.5 $; see Fig.~\ref{fig_prob_AB}; and (2) the presence of a peak in the susceptibility $\chi_{ \mathrm{Pr}(d_j(\kappa_0)\in C)}$; see Fig.~\ref{fig_prob_Var_AB}.
+In each case, also compute the $1\sigma$, $2\sigma$ and $3\sigma$ confidence intervals around the estimated transition point. \item Compare ${\kappa_0}_{ML}^{crit}$ with ${\kappa_0}^{crit}$ measured using the peak of susceptibility of the standard CDT order parameter $OP_2$; see Fig.~\ref{fig_prob_Var_AB}. \end{enumerate}